mackurzawa/Face-Recognition-Using-Machine-Learning/README.md

-# Face-Recognition-Using-Machine-Learning
+# Mood-Classification-Using-Deep-Learning
-Face Recognition Using Neural Networks.
-See the preview in the Preview - Digits recognition.mp4
+Mood Classification Using Neural Networks.
+See the preview in the Preview - Mood Classification.mkv